Nivethithaudhayakumar/AQI-Model/README.md

-This project uses ML algorithms to predict the Air Quality Index of a particular place.
+This project uses various Machine Learning Models like Linear Regression, Random Forest Regressor, Decision Tree Regressor, KNN Regressor to predicr the AQI values of various cities in India.